alexboia/Stakhanovise.NET/README.md

 Using a custom logging provider is a two step process:

-- first, develop a provider if you don't already have one;
+a) Develop a provider if you don't already have one;
-- second, register it with Stakhanovise to enable its usage.
+b) Register it with Stakhanovise to enable its usage.

 ### Developing a custom logging provider